-X-ray pulsars - accreted gas channeled to magnetic poles, neutron star spins faster as it accretes.
+X-ray pulsars - accreted gas channeled to magnetic poles, "pulsar" by lighthouse effect if magnetic axis is tilted with respect to the spin axis.

-X-ray transients - 4 or 5 in Galaxy.
+X-ray transients -4 or 5 known in our Galaxy.
 Outburst every few years for a month.
 Probably a disk instability like a dwarf nova, but with the white dwarf replaced by a neutron star.

-X-ray Bursters - about 30 in the Galaxy.
+X-ray Bursters - about 30 known in our Galaxy.
 Burst every few hours for minutes.
 Probably the neutron star analog of a classical nova.
 Matter accretes on surface of neutron star.
 Hydrogen is supported by thermal pressure, burns to helium.
-Helium is supported by quantum pressure and is unregulated and explodes.
-Often found in globular clusters.
+Helium is supported by quantum pressure and is unregulated and explodes, producing the X-rays.